gkadusumilli/gkadusumilli.github.io/_pages/about.md

    * Working in R&D unit of ADAS under the mentorship of Dr.Venu gopalakrishna.
    * Developing Deep learning algorithm on point cloud based 3D LiDAR for vehicle detection.
-   * working multi modal sensors fusion of Camera, LiDAR & Camera, RADAR for object detection.
+   * working on multi modal sensors fusion approach of Camera, LiDAR & Camera, RADAR for object detection.

 Skills